15 Best Running Trails In Denver You Can Visit Today

 11. Commons Park Riverfront Loop

-For a brisker, shortened run, this looped trail alongside Commons Park’s riverfront is only 2.3km long and with very little elevation gain.
+For a brisker, shortened run in Denver, this looped trail alongside Commons Park’s riverfront is only 2.3km long and with very little elevation gain.

 It means it’s a great little looped trail to use if you’re just beginning to find your feet as a runner.